-The proposed parcels nominated for lease fall within Visual Resource Management (VRM) Classes designated in the Ely RMP (BLM 2008).
+The proposed parcel nominated for lease falls within a Visual Resource Management (VRM) Class designated in the Ely RMP (BLM 2008).
 BLM administered lands are placed into four visual resource inventory classes: VRM Classes I, II, III, and IV.
 Class I and II are the most sensitive, Class III represents a moderate sensitivity and Class IV is of the least sensitivity (Table 3.12).
 VRM classes serve as a management tool that provides an objective for managing visual resources.